betaveros/hyperpolymorph/README.md

 The scripts for parsing files and producing the HTML are released under the MIT license.
 Note that this is a very small part of the project.

 Still very much a WIP.
+I will tend to focus on languages proportional to how much I want to learn or use them, so it is quite unlikely my languages will develop the same as hyperpolyglot.org.
+Pull requests adding different languages are welcome, of course.